roselynnlcc/Lab01_Comparable_Comparator/README.markdown

 * Implementing the Comparator interface gave me the flexibility to define multiple ways of comparing objects, which is useful when dealing with different criteria.
 ## Exercise 2: Binary Search 🔍

-Implementing the `binarySearch` method in Exercise 2 was a valuable experience.
-This method can efficiently search for a target element in a sorted list of integers.
-It reinforced the importance of searching algorithms and how optimization can significantly impact program efficiency.

-## Exercise 2:  binarySearch for an integer in a sorted list of integer objects

 **Key Takeaways:**

 * Binary search is a powerful algorithm for finding elements in sorted lists.
 It divides the search range in half at each step, resulting in fast and efficient searches.